benverhaalen/it-already-exists/docs/compatibility-recovery.md

 Distinguish those explanations from facts.
 A repeated sleeping stack can locate a wait without proving why it persists.
 A black capture might contain no app frame, a frame hidden by a system dialog, or a capture failure.
 These possibilities require different tests.

+When a launcher wraps another engine, compare the requested setting, the wrapper's effective configuration, and the final engine arguments.
+An override passed directly to the engine can leave the wrapper's resource bookkeeping unchanged.
+Reconcile the values at the layer that owns them, then inspect the generated configuration before interpreting the next run.

+For a crash, match the process and timestamp to its faulting thread and call stack.
+Compare nearby warnings with a run that progressed further: a warning shared by both runs may be incidental.
+Test the explanation supported by the failing call, rather than treating the last printed line as its cause.

 ## Build the smallest discriminating experiment

 Write down four things before changing the environment: